Orange County

 Fig. 03 — The Trains

 The Pacific Surfliner and Metrolink share the corridor immediately east of the street.
-San Juan Capistrano has established quiet-zone protections along the corridor, but residents should still expect train noise — crossing bells, vibration, station activity, and occasional horn use under safety or construction conditions.
-It's part of the deal.
+San Juan Capistrano has established quiet-zone protections along the corridor, but train noise remains part of the deal: crossing bells, vibration, station activity, and occasional horn use under safety or construction conditions.

 Housing Snapshot